 How to Make Your Go Kart Street Legal

 If you really want to experience the thrill of riding on the open road, prepare to jump through some legal hoops.
-That’s because there are several conditions that your go kart must meet to be roadworthy.
+This is because there are several conditions that your go kart must meet to be roadworthy.

 Once it is considered roadworthy and safe to use, you can treat it like any other vehicle.
 Here are some basic things you need to do to make your go kart legal.